stevecochrane/berserker/README.md

 - [Sass](http://sass-lang.com)
 - [UglifyJS](http://lisperator.net/uglifyjs/) and [grunt-contrib-uglify](https://npmjs.org/package/grunt-contrib-uglify)

-The name 'Berserker' is a [WarCraft](http://en.wikipedia.org/wiki/Warcraft) reference.
-'Grunt' is the first available Orc combat unit in WarCraft so I named this after the second, the Berserker.
-Well, Berserker is the upgraded form, but it just sounds cooler than Headhunter or Axe Thrower.
+The name 'Berserker' is a [WarCraft II](http://en.wikipedia.org/wiki/Warcraft_ii)/[WarCraft III](http://en.wikipedia.org/wiki/Warcraft_iii) reference.
+'Grunt' is the first available Orc combat unit in those games so I named this after the second, the Berserker.
+(Well, Berserker is the upgraded form, but it just sounds cooler than Headhunter or Axe Thrower.)